How I Organize Python Libraries

 - A module is a single

-file that contains Python code. - A package is a directory containing an
+.pyfile that contains Python code. - A package is a directory containing an

-file and one or more modules or sub-packages. - A library is a collection of packages and modules that provide a wide range of tools.
+__init__.pyfile and one or more modules or sub-packages. - A library is a collection of packages and modules that provide a wide range of tools.

-could be exemplified as follows:
+The tree of a Python library could be exemplified as follows:

 library/